 Recycling of plastic waste is consist of the following stages:

-- Sorting: Collected plastic waste needs to be sorted accordingly so it can be processed further in shredding machine
+- Sorting: Collected plastic waste needs to be sorted accordingly so it can be processed further in the shredding machine

 - Washing: Sorted plastic waste usually contains dust, adhesive and more impurities that need to be washed away.
 This is done in the washing line at the recycling facility.